You don’t have to be in a funk just because it’s Monday. Instead, get funky!

 One of the things that we’re gonna start doing after this tour as a band is we’re going to get together every week and we’re going to write and record every week when we’re not touring.
 Just to kind of keep, at least for one day, just to kind of keep the creative energy moving forward.

 TrunkSpace: You put music on when you’re spending time with your kids.
 Was that a part of your life when you were growing up?
 Was music a strong aspect of your upbringing?

 Holcomb: Yeah, really in two ways.
 One, we traveled a lot… like road trips.
-We had a big conversion van with four kids.
-Any time we were in the car, which was a lot growing up in suburbia outside of Memphis… you’re driving to the grocery store or you’re driving to soccer practice or whatever as a kid… there was always music.
+We had a big conversion van with four kids and they’d love to watch videos similar to those on fun kls songs YouTube channel.
+But any time we were in the car, which was a lot growing up in suburbia outside of Memphis… you’re driving to the grocery store or you’re driving to soccer practice or whatever as a kid… there was always music.
 It wasn’t talk radio or sports radio.
 My dad liked music a lot.
 And then, road trips… lots of records, CD and tapes.
 The second thing… my mom played a little bit of piano and our alarm clock for school was her playing all of the gospel hymns on the piano.
 Those were really the two ways that music settled into me as a kid.

 TrunkSpace: With four kids on those road trips, did you guys fight over what type of music you’d listen to?

 Holcomb: (Laughter) At the end of the day, it was a sort of a dictatorship by my parents.
 They sort of loved all of the oldies.
 My dad was a big Dylan fan.
 He was an Otis Redding fan.
 And Al Greene.
 It was either Motown/soul or classic 70s California rock.